Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

     ---

     This feat lifts that restriction, but the level of spell slot you can expend is still limited to only level 3.

 ---

+### Spell Executioner

+*Advanced Feat (Prerequisites: Level 8+, Spellcasting or Pact Magic feature)*

+Your spells become especially lethal against unsuspecting foes.

+**Improved Critical**
+The number you need to roll for Critical Hit with spells is reduced by 1.
+This effect can stack.

+**Fatal Magic**
+When a creature's saving throw result on the d20 is equal or lower than your Proficiency Bonus against one of your spells, the spell's damage is doubled.
+This is treated as a Critical Hit for gameplay purposes.

+??? tip "Interactions"

+    The **Improved Critical** and **Fatal Magic** features do not interact with each other. **Improved Critical** applies only to attack rolls, while **Fatal Magic** applies only to spells that require saving throws.
+Additionally, any effect that reduces the number needed to roll for a Critical Hit does not apply to **Fatal Magic**.

+    However, if you have a feature that triggers on a Critical Hit (such as rolling additional dice or applying another effect), **Fatal Magic** will activate this effect when it doubles the spell's damage.

+---